 Summary

 Trilliums are always worth the effort.
 These are shade tolerant flowers that do not want to be disturbed.
 What I recommend is dividing while still dormant.
+Do this in the fall.

-The odds are not in your favor and we don't want to loose a disappearing natural beauty such as this.
+If you find one in the wild please leave it where it is.
+The odds of its survival if you try to move it are not in your favour and we don’t want to lose a disappearing natural beauty such as this.